H3llKa1ser/B00t2R00t/Methodology/Web Applications/LFI.md

     /var/log/nginx/access.log

+(Check the location of the access.log file in nginx)

+    /etc/nginx/nginx.conf

 ### 2) Inject a payload

 Inject a simple web shell payload into a request header (e.g., User-Agent or Referer) that the web server will log.